 Kim Ji-hye, an oriental pharmacist, scoops an herb medicine at the pharmacy for oriental medicine in Kyung Hee University, Seoul, Republic of Korea.
 Partnership between World Health Organization (WHO) Western Pacific Regional Office (WPRO) and Republic of Korea has been crucial for implementing the Regional Strategy for Traditional Medicine in the Western Pacific.
 WHO works closely with collaborating centres in Korea including Kyung Hee University which has actively supported WHO WPRO’s work especially for research and evidence generation for Traditional and Complementary Medicine.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 While the contents of this image might not be directly related to COVID, processes reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

-(From left to right) Luisa Sukamanu, Miliana Caviyawa, Mele Tinai, and Mariana Siliva pose for a photo during the COVID-19 vaccination community outreach at Gusuisavu Village in Naitasiri, Fiji.
-Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
+Residents of Gusuisavu Village poses for a photo during the COVID-19 vaccination community outreach.
+Watch the video : https://www.youtube.com/watch?v=ckemooYuPhM Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

-Medical staff of the Valelevu Health Center play volleyball as part of their regular Wellness Wednesday activity organized to practice work-life balance.
+Medical staff plays volleyball as part of their regular Wellness Wednesday activity organized to practice work-life balance.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Herbert, a patient at the medical ward, smiles after receiving therapeutic treatment at the National Referral Hospital in Honiara, Solomon Islands.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Pregnant women from Hmong community in Khangkhao Village reads a booklet on antenatal care.
-Read the feature stories: https://www.who.int/westernpacific/people/pa-vang-laos https://www.who.int/westernpacific/news-room/feature-stories/item/reaching-the-unreached-in-the-western-pacific Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
+The People of the Western Pacific (POWP) project aims to bring a human perspective to the main public health priorities that have emerged for Member States across the Region.
+Through interviews and photo essays, these stories provide a snapshot of the subjects’ lives, concerns, dreams and expectations for the future.
+Read the feature stories: https://www.who.int/westernpacific/people/pa-vang-laos https://www.who.int/westernpacific/news-room/feature-stories/item/reaching-the-unreached-in-the-western-pacific Watch https://www.youtube.com/watch?v=9AW62TvwMok&t=1s Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 While the contents of this image might not be directly related to COVID, processes reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Flooded shoreline area in Kiribati, a global warming effect.

 Teresa Koratsi (2nd from left) and Clare Valaki (far left), Health Extension Officers of Businesses for Health (B4H), presents a poster outlining COVID-19 safety to a crowd at Happy Supermarket in Port Moresby, Papua New Guinea.
-The organization's goal is to reach vulnerable communities that may not have been reached by campaigns about COVID-19 or TB. https://www.who.int/westernpacific/news-room/photo-story/photo-story-detail/papua-new-guinea--the-one-on-one-personal-approach-goes-to-work-for-covid-19-protection photo story.
-Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
+The organization's goal is to reach vulnerable communities that may not have been reached by campaigns about COVID-19 or TB.
+Read photo story: https://www.who.int/westernpacific/news-room/photo-story/photo-story-detail/papua-new-guinea--the-one-on-one-personal-approach-goes-to-work-for-covid-19-protection Watch: https://www.youtube.com/watch?v=1ZvDUZ7WFsc Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 Basil Pere, Health Promotions Officer of Businesses for Health (B4H), sets up the B4H booth at Six Mile in Port Moresby, Papua New Guinea.
-With the support of World Health Organization, B4H started the ‘Small Business Project’ to educate businesses about COVID-19 infection prevention and control. https://www.who.int/westernpacific/news-room/photo-story/photo-story-detail/papua-new-guinea--the-one-on-one-personal-approach-goes-to-work-for-covid-19-protection photo story.
-Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
+With the support of World Health Organization, B4H started the ‘Small Business Project’ to educate businesses about COVID-19 infection prevention and control.
+Read photo story: https://www.who.int/westernpacific/news-room/photo-story/photo-story-detail/papua-new-guinea--the-one-on-one-personal-approach-goes-to-work-for-covid-19-protection Watch: https://www.youtube.com/watch?v=1ZvDUZ7WFsc Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 The contents of this image reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.

 An ophthalmologist examines the eyesight of a patient at the Soum Health Centre in Gobisumber.
 Disclaimer: This image was captured during the global response to the COVID-19 pandemic.
 While the contents of this image might not be directly related to COVID, processes reflect the guidance communicated by local public health authorities at the time of its capture.
 Please note, public health guidance differs among countries and is indicative of the local context.